-- a.
-Storey County will reimburse counsel for services that are reasonable and necessary for the indigent person's defense. - b.
-Storey County will pay expenses of the State Public Defender for representation of indigent persons as provided by NRS Chapter 180 if the expenses are included in the budget of the State Public Defender.
-Storey County will pay expenses of private counsel as further provided in this Plan. - c.
+- b.
 Unless otherwise provided in a contract, counsel may incur expenses for services costing \$1,000 or less, but must obtain pre-authorization for expenses for services costing more than \$1,000.
-All expenses must be reasonable and necessary for the representation of the indigent person, and reimbursement for expenses for services costing \$1,000 or less may be denied if it is determined that the services were not reasonable and necessary for representation of the indigent person. - d.
-Counsel may seek reimbursement or pre-authorization for expenses through the following procedure. - 1.
+All expenses must be reasonable and necessary for the representation of the indigent person, and reimbursement for expenses for services costing \$1,000 or less may be denied if it is determined that the services were not reasonable and necessary for representation of the indigent person. - c.
+Storey County will reimburse assigned conflict counsel for expenses that are reasonable and necessary for the indigent person's defense.
+Counsel must seek reimbursement or preauthorization for expenses through the following procedure. - 1.
 Counsel must submit a request for reimbursement or pre-authorization of expenses to the indigent defense coordinator, using a form prescribed by the indigent defense coordinator. - 2.
 The request must be supported by a sworn statement specifying the services rendered or requested, the cost of the services, why the cost of the services are reasonable, and why the services are necessary for the representation, any compensation already received from any source for the services, and any other material supporting the request for expenses.
 The invoice accompanying the request must comply with the requirements of section 13. - 3.
 Counsel should submit a request for reimbursement or expenses at least quarterly, but in any event within 60 days after the date that the representation is terminated.
 Requests submitted more than 60 days after the representation is terminated will be denied. - 4.
-The indigent defense coordinator will approve, modify, or deny the request for reimbursement or expenses. - 5.
-No hearing will be held regarding the request for reimbursement or expenses.

-- 6. If the request for reimbursement or expenses is approved, the indigent defense coordinator will send the request to the designated accounting personnel for entry into the City's payment system. - 7.
+The indigent defense coordinator will approve, modify, or deny the request for reimbursement or expenses. - 5. - 6.
+If the request for reimbursement or expenses is approved, the indigent defense coordinator will send the request to the designated accounting personnel for entry into the County's payment system. - 7.
 If the request for reimbursement or expenses is denied, the indigent defense coordinator will notify counsel that his or her request was denied. - 8.
 If the request is denied, counsel may file a motion for expenses with the trial court.
 A motion for expenses must contain the request for expenses, any information accompanying the request, the denial of the request for expenses, and a proposed order.

-13. PAYMENT FOR COMPENSATION AND EXPENSES
+14. PAYMENT FOR COMPENSATION AND EXPENSES

 - a.
 Requests for compensation and expenses or for reconsideration will be denied if not timely submitted.
 Approved requests will be paid reasonably promptly. - b.
 Invoices for requests for compensation and expenses under sections 11 and 12 must conform to government accounting standards. - c.
-Invoices for representation or services provided to an inmate of the Nevada State Prison system, or any person acting in concert with the inmate, for an escape, an attempted escape, or a crime committed while incarcerated, which are considered a state expense pursuant to NRS 212.070, must state on the invoices that the services are provided to such an inmate of the Nevada State Prison system.
-If approved, Storey County accounting personnel will submit the request for payment to DIDS at didscontact@dids.nv.gov with "Prison Expense" in the subject line. - d.
-Any person requesting payment from Storey County must be registered with Storey County as a vendor and have a 1099 tax form and a business license on file with Storey County.
-Any person requesting payment from the State of Nevada must be a registered vendor with the State of Nevada Controller's Office. - e.
+Any person requesting payment from Storey County must be registered with Storey County as a vendor and have a 1099 tax form and a business license on file with Storey County. - d.
 Counsel may request that Storey County pay the vendor directly if the vendor complies with this section.

-14. REQUIRED DUTIES OF COUNSEL
+15. REQUIRED DUTIES OF COUNSEL